Video: Introduction to the lymphatic system

 The lymphatic system serves a few very important roles in the body, so before we go into more detail about its anatomy and function, it's first helpful to understand why we have one at all.
 In order to do this, I need to take you down to the cellular level.
 Here we can see a section of bodily tissue as seen under a microscope.
 There's no need to worry about the specifics of what's going on here just now but for those of you who are interested, this is a section of skin tissue.
 I'm just using this as an example to generally represent to you guys what's going on pretty much all over the body.

 So each of these little purple blobs you can see in the image here is the nucleus of an individual cell, and the tiny white space between the cells is known as the interstitial space and this space is filled with a fluid that is known as the interstitial fluid.
-This fluid is comprised of blood plasma, lymphocytes or white blood cells, waste products from surrounding cells and many other substances depending on which tissue in the body is being considered.
+This fluid is comprised of blood plasma, lymphocytes, waste products from surrounding cells and many other substances depending on which tissue in the body is being considered.
 Most of this gets reabsorbed into the blood through the capillaries but a small proportion does not get reabsorbed in this way.
 This small leftover proportion of fluid still needs to be reabsorbed somewhere though in order to maintain the composition of the interstitial fluid that's essential for the normal functioning of the nearby cells.
 Leaving this would be like letting your dreams clog up.
 Everything can soon grind to a halt.

 So, it's essential that these extra substances are cleared and this is where the lymphatic system comes in.
 This system essentially acts as an alternative return group for the substances that get left behind by the rest of the circulatory system and, as we'll see, also plays an essential role in the normal functioning of the body's immune system.
 So, without further ado, let's continue the tutorial where we'll look at the function, structure and organization of the lymphatic system.
 Let's dive in by first looking at the function in more detail.

 As we discussed just now, the lymphatic system primarily functions to clear tissue fluid from the interstitial spaces as well as substances that cannot be reabsorbed by the venous capillary beds.
-It also returns lymphocytes or white blood cells from the lymphatic organs into the bloodstream.
+It also returns lymphocytes from the lymphatic organs into the bloodstream.
 This is really essential for the proper functioning of the body's immune system.
 In addition, the lymphatic system also functions to carry away food lipids or fats that are absorbed in the bowel.
 These are known as chylomicrons and the lymphatic system serves to carry them elsewhere in the body where they can be further processed.

 The fluid transported by the lymphatic system is known as lymph.
 It's worth noting that the composition of lymph is not the same all over the body.
 Just like the interstitial fluid, its composition varies depending on the region of the body and tends to be similar to that of the corresponding interstitial fluid.
 Now that we have a basic understanding of its various functions, we'll now talk about the structure and organization of the lymphatic system.